Minecracked-YT/bevfacey.github.io/everyone.md

 1. Policies and Procedures
 1. Web Browsers, Brightspace, Google Drive
 1. File Management and Password Management
-1. Version Control and GitHub
+1. Version Control and GitHub (see GitHub Classroom)
 1. Project Management, Agile Development, and Collaboration
 1. Security and Privacy